 Navigating on the Timeline is similar to the Patcher (except the screen is not unlimited in all directions, and has scrollbars):

-- Drag empty area to move the screen around
+- Left click and drag empty area to move the screen around

 - Use the wheel to zoom with a mouse